Large Language Models for Cyber Security: A Systematic Literature Review: Challenges and Opportunities

-\textbf{Security for Large Language Models (Security4LLM).} LLMs have gained considerable traction in the security sector, showcasing their potential in security-related endeavors.
-Nonetheless, delving into the internal security assessment of LLMs remains a pressing area for investigation~\cite{Yao_2024road3}.
-The intricate nature of LLMs renders them vulnerable to attacks, necessitating innovative strategies to fortify the models themselves~\cite{challenge8,liu2023road4,glukhov2023road7}.
-Previous studies have identified vulnerabilities in LLMs like jailbreaking and malicious prompt injection, resulting in the exposure of model training data or sensitive user chat records~\cite{liu2023road4,derner2023road5,greshake2023road6}.
-Considering that the inputs for security tasks often involve security-sensitive data (such as system logs and vulnerability code in programs)~\cite{qi2023log4,vulrepair2}, the leakage of such information would pose significant cybersecurity risks.
-An intriguing avenue for future research is to empower LLMs to autonomously detect and identify their vulnerabilities.
+Furthermore, LLMs can themselves be misused as tools for offensive purposes~\cite{Yao_2024road3}).
+Their advanced generation capabilities can be exploited to create sophisticated phishing emails~\cite{10466545}, generate malware~\cite{10188649}, spread misinformation~\cite{DBLP:conf/iclr/ChenS24}, or facilitate social engineering attacks~\cite{Falade_2023}.
+User-level attacks are particularly prevalent due to the human-like reasoning abilities of LLMs~\cite{Yao_2024road3}.
+Considering that the inputs and outputs for security tasks often involve security-sensitive data (such as system logs or vulnerability code in programs)~\cite{qi2023log4,vulrepair2}, the potential for misuse or data leakage poses significant cybersecurity risks.

+Mitigating these threats requires a multi-faceted approach~\cite{Yao_2024road3}.
+Defense strategies can be implemented at different stages: improving model architecture (e.g., considering capacity or sparsity~\cite{li2022largelanguagemodelsstrong}), during training (e.g., corpora cleaning~\cite{subramani-etal-2023-detecting}, adversarial training~\cite{pmlr-v97-wang19f}, safe instruction tuning~\cite{bianchi2024safetytunedllamaslessonsimproving}, applying differential privacy~\cite{li2022largelanguagemodelsstrong}), and during inference (e.g., instruction pre-processing~\cite{jain2023baselinedefensesadversarialattacks}, in-process malicious use detection~\cite{wang-etal-2023-rmlm}, and output post-processing like self-critique~\cite{kadavath2022languagemodelsmostlyknow}).
+An intriguing avenue for future research is to empower LLMs to autonomously detect and identify their own vulnerabilities.
 Specifically, efforts could focus on enabling LLMs to generate patches for their underlying code, thus bolstering their inherent security, rather than solely implementing program restrictions at the user interaction layer.
-Given this scenario, future research should adopt a balanced approach, striving to utilize LLMs for automating cost-effective completion of security tasks while simultaneously developing techniques to safeguard the LLMs themselves.
+Given this scenario, future research should adopt a balanced approach, striving to utilize LLMs for automating cost-effective completion of security tasks while simultaneously developing and evaluating robust techniques to safeguard the LLMs themselves.
 This dual focus is pivotal for fully harnessing the potential of LLMs in enhancing cybersecurity and ensuring compliance with cyber systems.